-August 19, 2011 - A judge rules that Breivik should be held in solitary confinement for another four weeks, until September 19.
+August 19, 2011 - A judge rules that Breivik should be held in solitary confinement for another four weeks.

 September 19, 2011 - A judge rules that Breivik will remain in solitary confinement for another four weeks.

-November 14, 2011 - More than 500 people attend Breivik's first court hearing that is open to the public.
+November 14, 2011 - More than 500 people attend Breivik's first court hearing, which is open to the public.
 Breivik is not allowed to deliver a speech he prepared, and the judge orders him held in custody for another 12 weeks.